 In a series of brisk efficient motions she approaches the cot; lets down the side (with harsh buzz-saw rasp); bends stiff from the waist, her tightly sheathed hind parts sheathed in taut satin … With her hard hands she reaches inside the wool-white, lambs-wool coverings (peeling them off as if they were part of a parcel or a cocoon) and grasps firmly, lifting out a manikin ...
 (Sleep, p.
 149).

-The wooden mannequin, the grotesque doll figure stands for the loss of the love object, the mother, which, despite its obvious lifelessness, remains the only provider of sustenance.
+The wooden mannequin, the grotesque doll figure, stands for the loss of the love object, the mother, which, despite its obvious lifelessness, remains the only provider of sustenance.
 Such nullified detachment and deamination of the human is also discernible throughout Julia and the Bazooka (1970).
 The characteristically nameless protagonist is arrested by an inspector (of what, we are never told), detained in a ‘small, cold, brightly lit room’ and interrogated—the inspector gradually becoming like an inanimate dummy or a papier mâché mask.

 Maternal depression and the attendant withdrawal of affection comes as shock to the child who experiences this loss of affective warmth as a cataclysmic event, one that forces a self-destructive movement away from the erotic towards Thanatos: ‘The transformation in the psychical life, at the moment of the mother’s sudden bereavement when she has become abruptly detached from her infant is experienced by the child as a catastrophe; because, without any warning signal, love has been lost at one blow’.
 The child becomes, through no fault of its own, ‘the victim of an abrupt detachment’, and such rapid ‘loss of love’ carries in its wake a profound loss of meaning, as the child has no explanation for why her world has radically transformed, become cold and unlit by the mother’s warmth.
 Crucially, this mother appears to be alive but is effectively dead to the child.
 An emotionally blank figure for the child, she exhibits no signs of an inner life like Regina, the countess in A Scarcity of Love, who is ‘like a machine.’ (p.
 105) Here, Kavan’s demonstrates what happens to the child’s affective schema when the mother has never been sufficiently present to represent the semiotic chora for the child--a mother who has always been dead for the child.
 The compulsion to write the ‘dead mother’ produces a fixation on scenarios of devastation and punishment and a loss of subject-object lucidity, one that slowly immobilises the Kavan girls into states of affective deprivation in which any sense of an outside is reduced to virtually nothing.
 There is permanently a sense that ‘all seems to have ended’ --‘nothing is left but ruin’ and blankness.
 Green describes the blankness of the child of a dead mother as connected to the ‘problem of emptiness, the result, he says, of ‘massive decathexis … which leaves traces in the unconscious in the form of “psychical holes”.’
 A passage in Sleep Has it House describes this: